hpoharvard/logs/README.md

 4. (crawl_adobe.py) Python script to crawl the PIRC Vault folders, identify all tif files and the corrispondent pdf file.
 If a corrispondet
 PDF file does not exist then a new one will be created.
 The script uses the Interapplication Communication API (https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/iac_api_reference.pdf) to create the PDF and this python library (https://pypi.org/project/pywin32/) to connect to Adobe Acrobat.
+The script accepts a path argument (python -d C:\Temp)